Hamadi Ould Baba Ould Hamadi: Defense

-Foreign Minister
+Foreign minister

 Hamadi met with Romania's former foreign minister, Titus Corlățean, on 29 September 2012.
 Both foreign ministers discussed about the possibility of reestablishing relations between the two countries.

 On 25 May 2013, Hamadi attended the African Union Summit.
 While there, he spoke about the crises in Mali and Sahel with Ban Ki-moon, the Secretary-General of the United Nations.

 A few months later, on 18 September 2013, Hamadi was replaced by Ahmed Ould Teguedi as Foreign Minister in a Cabinet reshuffle.
-Hamadai was named as the new Minister of Fishing.
+Hamadi was named as the new Minister of Fishing.

 Personal life

 He is married and has a child.